MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 ## Next steps

-Now that you've familiarized yourself with the core cross-cutting functionality in the Azure SDK for Java, see [Azure authentication with Java and Azure Identity](java-sdk-identity.md) to learn how you can create secure applications.
+Now that you're familiar with the core cross-cutting functionality in the Azure SDK for Java, see [Azure authentication with Java and Azure Identity](java-sdk-identity.md) to learn how you can create secure applications.